NephorLabs/skills-communicate-using-markdown/README.md

   Define terms and link to docs.github.com.
 -->

+## Step 1: The previuos step that you just completed

 ## Step 2: Add an image

 _Great job adding headers to the file :sparkles:_